turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 Failures:
 - if the attached deposit does not equal 1 yoctoNEAR
-- if either sender or receiver accounts are not registered
+- if either sender or receiver account is not registered
 - if transfer `amount` is zero
 - if the sender account has insufficient funds to fulfill the transfer request